LincaMarius/ISAP-1_Control_Unit/README.md

 ![ Figure 1 ](/Pictures/Figure1.png)

-In the original scheme, the authors used 5 NAND gates with 4 inputs marked C32, C33 C34 and used the 74LS20 integrated circuit according to the Parts List which is presented in the book in Appendix 5 on page 501.
+In the original schematic, the authors used 5 NAND gates with 4 inputs marked C32, C33 C34 and used the 74LS20 integrated circuit according to the Parts List which is presented in the book in Appendix 5 on page 501.

 As a result, it is necessary to invert the outputs of the NAND gates to obtain the correct output signals.
 For this purpose, the authors used 4 inverters denoted in the schematic C35 using the 74LS04 integrated circuit.